absolunet/docs-node-ioc/src/docs/06_going-deeper/01_exception-handling/en.md

 ### Render in console

-When rendering in console, the exception handler uses the `console` driver.
+When rendering in the console, the exception handler uses the `console` driver.
 By default, the `console` driver is the `prettyError` driver, which uses the `terminal` service to echo the formatted error.

 The formatting is handled by the [`pretty-error`](https://github.com/AriaMinaei/pretty-error) package.